saad3645/opsworks-play-cookbooks/README.md

 ```

 <br/>
-Alternatively if you want to customize each individual app, you can specify the deploy attributes for each app in your stack:
+Alternatively you can override the deploy attributes for each individual app.
+Supply custom attributes when you add a new App in your stack for each app you want to customize:

 ```json
 {